zeroc-ice/ice/cpp/README.md

-The building of the test uses by default the local source build, and you must have built the Ice source with the same platform and configuration than you are attemping to build the tests.
+The building of the test uses by default the local source build, and you must have built the Ice source with the same platform and configuration than you are attempting to build the tests.

 For example to build the `Cpp11-Release/x64` tests you must have built first the C++11 mapping using `Release/x64`.